BaguetteBunny/Prime-Algorithm-Comparison/README.md

 ---

 ### 3. Sieve of Sundaram
-The Sieve of Sundaram eliminates numbers the form i + 2ij + j.
+The Sieve of Sundaram eliminates numbers the form `i + 2ij + j`.
 It operates up to `n/2` and later transforms results to get the full prime set.

 - **Time Complexity:** O(n log n)
 - **Pros:** Slightly less space-intensive than Eratosthenes.